Houston Child Custody Lawyer

 Understanding Child Custody Laws in Texas

-If you are considering divorce and have children, or if you need assistance with a child custody proceeding of any type, our experienced Houston family law attorneys are available to discuss your unique case, your rights, and what we can do to help.
-Call (713) 766-6283 to request a consultation with our family law team.
+If you are considering divorce and have children, or if you need assistance with a child custody proceeding of any type, our experienced Houston child custody attorneys are available to discuss your unique case, your rights, and what we can do to help.

 Sole Managing Conservatorship VS Joint Managing Conservatorship

 Child custody, or conservatorship as it’s known in Texas, can take one of two forms:

 Sole Managing Conservatorship (SMC) – Sole conservatorship gives one parent physical custody and the legal right to make important decisions in a child’s life, including decisions about their education and medical care.
 Depending on the circumstances, the non-custodial parent may or may not be granted visitation/parenting time.

 Joint Managing Conservatorship (JMC) – Joint managing conservatorship is the most common form of custody in Texas.
 It involves two parents splitting managing rights over a child, either equitably or by one parent.

 How Do Texas Courts Determine Child Custody?

 Creating a sensible parenting plan that promotes positive relationships between a child and both parents is favorable, but not always possible.
 If parents are not able to reach an agreement regarding the custody of their children, or if there are extenuating circumstances involved, Texas courts will determine an arrangement based on the best interests of a child.

 - The child’s preference, if old enough